sknebel/AutoAuth/AutoAuth.md

 ### Access Token Callback

-If the verification was sucessful, the token endpoint can now assume the request is genuine.
+If the verification was successful, the token endpoint can now assume the request is genuine.

 If it is willing to grant the token as requested, it generates a token and sends it to the Callback URL using a POST request.
 Its parameters are: